 Children are our most precious resource.
 Since Hospitals of Regina Foundation was established in 1987, we have committed to investing in local, multi-faceted pediatric care.
 To date, we have invested more than $37 million for pediatric services.
 It is crucial for the hundreds of families across southern Saskatchewan who depend on our pediatric programs each year that we maintain the highest level of care possible, right here at home.

 Pediatric services in Regina’s hospitals include inpatient and outpatient care.
-In 2018, the inpatient unit provided medical care to 1,931 children in critical need.
-The pediatric outpatient unit provides a wide variety of services including clinics for surgery, neurology, asthma and cardiology, and it saw 4,159 visits in 2018.
-This number is expected to above 5,000 per year, starting in 2019.
+On average, the inpatient unit provides medical care to 2,000 children in critical need.
+The pediatric outpatient unit provides a wide variety of services including clinics for surgery, neurology, asthma and cardiology, and it sees over 4,000 children annually.

 There is also the Children’s Program at the Wascana Rehabilitation Centre, which provides support and therapy services for children with physical disabilities, developmental challenges and communication disorders.
-Last year, the Children’s Program saw 19,208 visits from 2,500 children who required support and therapy services.
+Last year, the Children’s Program had over 12,000 visits from 2,500 children who required support and therapy services.